beaubreedlove/FantasyFootball/rules.md

         1. The highest seed in the regular season will receive a bye on week 14.
         1. Playoffs will take place during weeks 14 through 16.
             1. Week 14 matchups
-                1. Seed 2 vs. Seed 7
+                1. Seed 2 chooses a team among seeds 4 though 7, that they will play against.
-                1. Seed 3 vs. Seed 6
+                1. Seed 3 chooses a team among seeds 4 though 7 excluding the team chose by seed 2, that they will play against.
-                1. Seed 4 vs. Seed 5
+                1. The remaining two teams between seeds 4 and 7 play against each other.
             1. Week 15 matchups
-                1. Seed 1 vs. lowest seeded winner of week 14
+                1. Seed 1 chooses a team among the winners of week 14 to play against.
                 1. Remaining two winners of week 14 faceoff.
             1. Week 16 matchups
                 1. Superbowl